When Does Uncertainty Matter?: Understanding the Impact of Predictive Uncertainty in ML Assisted Decision Making: Goals and Study Design

 \subsubsection{Interface}

-The interface (see Figure~\ref{fig: example} for an example depicting \textbf{Normal, High Variance} condition) contains three important elements to aid \participants with the study.
-First, it contains the model's estimate of the house price in bold (A).
+The interface (see Figure~\ref{fig: example} for an example depicting the \textbf{Normal, High Variance} condition) contains three important elements to aid \participants with the study.
+First, it contains the model's estimate of the apartment price in bold (A).
 Second, if a \participant was randomly assigned to an uncertainty group, the interface shows the corresponding uncertainty distribution in color (B).
-Third, \participants are reminded of their previous guess in bold so they may choose to condition on it (C).
-It also contains the 2 features of the apartment used in the model (D).
+Third, \participants are reminded of their previous estimate in bold so they may choose to condition on it (C).
+It also contains the apartment's features (D).